 Immunisation is one of the most effective ways of protecting yourself against diseases and preventing them from spreading.
-According to the World Health Organization (WHO), immunisation is “the process whereby a person is made immune or resistant to an infectious disease, typically by the administration of a vaccine.
+According to the World Health Organization (WHO), immunisation is “the process whereby a person is made immune to an infectious disease by the administration of a vaccine.
 Vaccines stimulate the body’s own immune system to protect the person against subsequent infection or disease.”

 Over the years, vaccines have dramatically decreased the threat of infectious diseases that were once widespread, including rabies, rubella and yellow fever.
 Deaths from vaccine-preventable diseases (VPDs) are now very rare in the developed world.
 Today, the list of diseases that vaccines can help prevent continues to expand, and more lives are being saved and protected from potentially lifethreatening diseases than ever before.